Afonso Pena: The "kindergarten"

 Upon assuming government, Afonso Pena surrounded himself with a group of young politicians, including his cabinet.
 These politicians were young and still unknown, as the president wanted to diminish congressional influence in his government and to stabilize the country's currency, one of his main goals.
 The ministerial nominations displeased state leaderships, some of whom had backed Pena's candidacy, such as Pinheiro Machado and Ruy Barbosa, as they expected the ministerial appointments to be based on hierarchy and prestige.
 Pena's intention of diminishing congressional influence led to an initially troubled period between the government and the legislature.
 The president supported Carlos Peixoto Filho, who was then less than 40 years old, as the president of the Chamber of Deputies.
-The government's leadership in Congress also included other young politicians, such as and James Darci.
+The government's leadership in Congress also included other young politicians, such as João Luís Alves and James Darci.
 Together they were pejoratively nicknamed "the kindergarten".

 In this way, the government was supported by two opposing groups: on one side the "kindergarten" politicians, supported by a large part of the press, and on the other the traditional politicians of the Bloco, led by Pinheiro Machado.
 The latter group, which was behind Pena's election, felt excluded from the ministerial nominations.
 Despite this, Pena sought to appear independent in relation to both.
 The newspapers of the time attributed a phrase to him: "I'm the one who makes the policy".
 (Note: According to Cláudia Viscardi, the phrase, supposedly said in a speech by Pena given during João Pinheiro's inauguration as governor of Minas Gerais, may never have been said, Viscardi.)
 According to Cláudia Viscardi, the president "would try hard to keep the two political groups under his control, in a conciliatory effort that had already become the hallmark of his personality".